rajaraodv/redispubsub/README.md

     * If the user refreshes the browser, he should be logged back in.
     * Socket.io should get user info from the session before sending chat messages.
     * Socket.io should only connect if user is already logged in.
-3. While the user is chatting, if the server to which he is connected is restarted / scaled-down, the user should be reconnected to an available instance without being bounced out.
+3. Reconnect: While the user is chatting, if the server-instance to which he is connected goes down / is restarted / scaled-down, the user should be reconnected to an available instance and recover the session.

 ***Chat app's Login page:***